The Bird’s NestJump to Recipe

 But I kinda have a problem with the dish.
 A piece of toast doesn’t, in any way, represent a nest.
 A nest is lots of tiny bits of stuff.
 Not one big flat thing.

 So I wanted to rework the dish a bit to actually look like eggs sitting in a nest.
-The best thing I could come up with was to make a potato hash and then set a few eggs on top to complete the deal.
+The best thing I could come up with was to make thin-fried potato hash browns and then set a few eggs on top to complete the deal.

 Now this is a bird’s nest!

 - 2 medium Russet potatoes peeled and grated.